locationtech/udig-platform/docs/user/en/Filter viewer.rst

 Filter viewer
 #############

-Filter viewers are used in `Style Editor dialog <Style%20Editor%20dialog.html>`_ and other areas where selecting the content you wish to work with is important.
+Filter viewers are used in :doc:`Style Editor dialog` and other areas where selecting the content you wish to work with is important.
 A formula is used to select content on a feature by feature basis.